 A brief history of stress

 A key to the understanding of the negative aspects of stress is the concept of milieu interieur (the internal environment of the body), which was first advanced by the French physiologist Claude Bernard.
 In this concept, he described the principles of dynamic equilibrium.
 In dynamic equilibrium, constancy, a steady state (situation) in the internal bodily environment, is essential to survival.
 Therefore, external changes in the environment or external forces that change the internal balance must be reacted to and compensated for if the organism is to survive.
 Examples of such external forces include temperature, oxygen concentration in the air, the expenditure of energy, and the presence of predators.
 In addition, diseases are also stressors that threaten the constancy of the milieu interieur.

 The neurologist Walter Cannon coined the term homeostasis to further define the dynamic equilibrium that Bernard had described.
-He also was the first credited with recognizing that stressors could be emotional as well as physical.
+He also was the first credited with recognizing that stressors could be emotional, as well as physical.
 Through his experiments, he demonstrated the "fight or flight" response that man and other animals share when threatened.
 Further, Cannon traced these reactions to the release of powerful neurotransmitters from a part of the adrenal gland, the medulla.
 (Neurotransmitters are the body's chemicals that carry messages to and from the nerves.)
 The adrenal medulla secretes two neurotransmitters, epinephrine (also called adrenaline) and norepinephrine (noradrenaline), in the response to stress.
-The release of these neurotransmitters leads to the physiologic effects seen in the fight or flight response, for example, a rapid heart rate, increased alertness, etc.
+The release of these neurotransmitters leads to the physiologic effects seen in the fight or flight response, for example, a rapid heart rate, and increased alertness.